AliceAN/getdata-project/README.md

 Creating data file with averages data (aka Step 5)... tidyDataSet is now available, type summary(tidyDataSet) to see
 ```

+_Note_: If the data has already been unzipped, it is expected to be in a folder named "UCI HAR Dataset" at the current working directory.

 ## Viewing the data
 5. At this moment you may peruse the `tidyDataSet` data frame created from the data files in the .zip